MaryCatherine (Cathy) Burgess, PhD, TEP, LPC – Founder of WBA

-I have an early history of active involvement and leadership in civil rights, peace and justice initiatives, in addition to university and community human relations programs and projects.
-In the late 1970s I co-founded and lived in an intentional community in the Bemis Park neighborhood of Omaha.
+I have an early history of active involvement and leadership in civil rights, peace and justice initiatives, in addition to university and community human relations projects and programs.
+In the late 1970s I co-founded and lived at Hawthorne House, an intentional community in the Bemis Park neighborhood of Omaha.
 Some time later, friends and I together started the Omaha Celtic Group and the White Buffalo Singers.

 Book: (2008), A New Paradigm of Spirituality and Religion.
 London: Continuum